‘So great,’ I lied, fighting back the tears. ‘Best thing ever.’

 “I am not cut out for this.
 I am terrified.
 Quite frankly, motherhood is a bit of a dick.”

 Life with a newborn was not the joyful experience I had expected.
 I was anxious, tired and even when my baby did actually sleep, I couldn’t sleep.
-I cried a lot and I felt a huge sense of panic.
-If this didn’t work out, there was no going back to my old life.
+I cried a lot.
+I was petrified by the idea that if this didn’t work out, there was no going back to my old life.
 This was IT.
 Forever.
 And so far this– was so hard.

 I was ashamed.
 I felt guilty.
 I had a healthy, happy baby.
 Why wasn’t I skipping around the house like Mary Poppins?